lindb/lindb/README.md

 ### Build from source

-To build only LinDB core.
+To build only LinDB core.(without web console)

 ```
 make build